Candice Swanepoel, Adriana Lima, Winnie Harlow and Lorena Duran – Victoria's Secret is home to models of all different colours, shapes and sizes.

-Last week, the 22-year-old model walked at NYFW for the first time in designer Marisa Santiago’s show and Sofía said she was born for the catwalk.
+She walked at NYFW for the first time in designer Marisa Santiago’s show and Sofía said she was born for the catwalk.

-Though Sofía isn’t the first model with down syndrome to walk the runway during NYFW, her inclusion in the show and now the Victoria's Secret campaign, is an important moment for people within the down syndrome and Latina communities, many of whom haven’t historically been represented in fashion, Revelist reveals.
+Though Sofía isn’t the first model with Down syndrome to walk the runway during NYFW, her inclusion in the show and now the Victoria's Secret campaign, is an important moment for people within the Down syndrome and Latina communities, many of whom haven’t historically been represented in fashion, Revelist notes.

 With 274 000 Instagram followers she’s now become a symbol of hope and a reminder that anything is possible, a belief that’s helped her reach this point in her career.
 Now with this new milestone she wants to help people break through their perceived limitations.